- Is This PMS or Pregnancy?

 What is PMS (premenstrual syndrome)?

 Menstruation (period) is the process of bleeding from the vagina (known as the menstrual period) that occurs at the end of each menstrual cycle.
 Menstruation begins during puberty and lasts until menopause.
-Your period starts when the lining of the uterus sheds (approximately every 28 days) because pregnancy did not occur.
-Your menstrual period is due to the normal variation in levels of the hormones estrogen and progesterone, known as the menstrual cycle.
-Many women experience symptoms including cramping, bloating, breast tenderness, and mood changes around the time of the menstrual period.
+Your period starts when the lining of the uterus sheds (approximately every 28 days) because the pregnancy did not occur.

 Similarities between PMS vs. pregnancy symptoms and signs